-In addition, the contribution arising from this sort of right-handed sterile neutrino interaction with SM particle to $\Delta a_{\mu}$, for $M_{D}\approx 100 \text{GeV}$, is presented in Fig. \ref{Wein1} (left panel).
-As it is clear from this figure, for the $\mathcal{G}_R$ coupling constant around 0.002, this type of right-handed neutrino interaction can address the whole anomaly and play a significant role in the context of $\mu$AMM.
-Moreover, to be more clear, we have provided the percentage of the ${\boldsymbol{\mu}}$ anomaly compensation in terms of $\mathcal{G}_R$ in the right panel of Fig. \ref{Wein1}.
+The contribution arising from this sort of right-handed sterile neutrino interaction with SM particle to $\Delta a_{\mu}$, for $M_{D}^{l}\approx 100 \text{GeV}$, is presented in the left panel of Fig. \ref{Wein1}.
+As shown in the figure, for the $\mathcal{G}_R$ coupling constant around 0.005, this type of right-handed neutrino interaction can address the whole anomaly and play a significant role in the context of $\mu$AMM.
+Moreover, to clarify the impact, we have provided the percentage of the ${\boldsymbol{\mu}}$ anomaly compensation in terms of $\mathcal{G}_R$ in the right panel of Fig. \ref{Wein1}.

-Before ending this part, it is necessary to mention that one of the most famous possibilities to explain very light neutrino masses is the type-I seesaw mechanism through which SM neutrinos acquire tiny Majorana masses.
-However, the type-I seesaw model suffers from a lack of testability, because right-handed neutrinos are too heavy to be produced in current collider experiments (For a Dirac mass $M_D\sim 100$ GeV, it requires a Majorana mass $M_M\gtrsim 10^{12}$ GeV to achieve SM neutrino masses $\lesssim 1 $ eV).
-To overcome this problem, several models have been proposed that can lead to sub-eV neutrino masses while keeping heavy Majorana neutrino masses as low as several hundred GeV \cite{Pilaftsis:1991ug, Kersten:2007vk, Mohapatra:1986bd}.
-Particularly, authors in \cite{Zhang:2009ac} have shown that implementing an additional U(1) symmetry and then its soft breaking can veer into having Majorana masses at the order of TeVs.
+Before concluding this part, it is necessary to mention that one of the most famous possibilities to explain the smallness of neutrino masses is the type-I seesaw mechanism through which SM neutrinos acquire tiny Majorana masses.
+However, the type-I seesaw model suffers from a lack of testability, because right-handed neutrinos are too heavy to be produced in current collider experiments (For a Dirac mass $M_D^{l}\sim 100$ GeV, it requires a Majorana mass $M_M\gtrsim 10^{12}$ GeV to achieve SM neutrino masses $\lesssim 1 $ eV).
+To overcome this problem, several models have been proposed that allow for sub-eV neutrino masses while keeping heavy Majorana neutrino masses as low as several hundred GeV \cite{Pilaftsis:1991ug, Kersten:2007vk, Mohapatra:1986bd}.
+Particularly, the authors in \cite{Zhang:2009ac} have shown that implementing an additional U(1) symmetry and then its soft breaking can veer into having Majorana masses at the order of TeVs.
 These issues will be topics for our future investigations.